dewittpe/qwraps2/CONTRIBUTING.md

-# Contributing to the ensr package
+# Contributing to the qwraps2 package

 ## Style Guide